-The carillon in the tower of the Memorial Chapel consists of 51 bells, ranging in weight from 11 1/2 pounds (pitch=d4) to 6,459 pounds (B).
+The carillon in the tower of the Memorial Chapel consists of 51 bells, ranging in weight from 11 1/2 pounds (pitch=d4) to 6,496 pounds (B).
 The instrument transposes down one semitone (key of B).
 This carillon was the last North American carillon installation by the Gillett and Johnston foundry of Croydon, England.
 A matching practice console is situated in the tower as well.
 The carillon has undergone restoration work by the John Taylor Bellfoundry of Loughborough, England in 1982 and 1998.
 Annual maintenance is carried out on the instrument directly by John Gouwens.
 Major work is scheduled for 2015, including fitting the lower 18 lower bells with new adjustable clappers, carrying out the innovative design that was included in the upper ranges of the carillon from the time it was first built.

 The carillon is played after Sunday morning services in the Chapel and in recitals throughout the warmer months of the year.
-Culver Academies hosted annual congresses of the Guild of Carillonneurs in North America in 1953, 1961, and 1985.
+Culver Academies hosted annual congresses of the Guild of Carillonneurs in North America in 1953, 1961, 1985, and 2004.
 A distinguished roster of international artists have played guest recitals on the Culver carillon over the years, representing Belgium, Canada, France, and The Netherlands, as well as many noted American carillonneurs.
 John Gouwens, Carillonneur of the Academies since 1980, is well-known in the carillon field, having performed in recital at nine congresses of the Guild of Carillonneurs in North America, and at a congress of the World Carillon Federation.
-He returned this fall from his fifth European concert tour, in August of 2001, playing recitals in Belgium, The Netherlands, and Germany.
+In 2012, he made his seventh carillon recital tour in Europe, performing in France, Spain, Belgium, and The Netherlands.
 Mr. Gouwens has also produced two recordings of the Organ and Carillon of Culver, available on Compact Disk.
 They may be most readily purchased on Amazon.com.